klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 * Prologue: here as well we have no handlers, so the prologue offset is located, and all the unwind-codes from the start to the prolog offset are unwound
 * Body: In this case, if present, a language specific handler is invoked.

-At this point the function is either be handled by the language specific handler, or the process is repeated until a handler is found or the program exits for the unhandled exception.
+At this point the function is either handled by the language specific handler, or the process is repeated until a handler is found or the program exits for the unhandled exception.

 ## The Desync Stack Spoofing Technique